Collective employment agreements

 If an employee isn’t happy with something in the intended agreement, they should tell their employer this as soon as possible, and try to negotiate the issue they’re not happy with.

-Even though it doesn’t have to be, an individual employment agreement should be signed by the employee and the employer to show they both agree with it.
-If an employee doesn’t sign their employment agreement, but doesn’t say they don’t agree to it, the employer might take their silence and their other conduct as being agreement.
+An individual employment agreement should be signed by the employee and the employer to show they both agree with it.
+If an employee doesn’t sign their employment agreement, but also doesn’t say they don’t agree to it, the employer might take their silence and their other conduct as being agreement.
 The employment agreement could apply to the employee, even if they haven’t signed it, unless:

 - they can show they didn’t agree to all or part of it, or